shipwright-io/build/cmd/mutate-image/README.md

   --annotation "org.opencontainers.image.url=https://my-company.com/images" \
   --label "maintaner=team@my-company.com"
   ```
-   Multiple values for annotation and label can be provided as comma-separated values (`--label "description=image description,maintainer=team@my-company.com"`).
   If we are trying to mutate the image in a private registry, authentication to the registry should be done before running the command.

 - Run it using `ko` (base image defined in `.ko.yaml`)